chenlab-sj/single_cell_lca/README.md

 __Science Immunology__, __2018__

->>Abstract
->>
->>The interaction between extrinsic factors and intrinsic signal strength governs thymocyte
->>development, but the mechanisms linking them remain elusive.
-We report that mechanistic
->>target of rapamycin complex 1 (mTORC1) couples microenvironmental cues with metabolic
->>programs to orchestrate the reciprocal development of two fundamentally distinct T cell
->>lineages, the αβ and γδ T cells.
-Developing thymocytes dynamically engage metabolic
->>programs including glycolysis and oxidative phosphorylation, as well as mTORC1 signaling …
+Abstract :

+    The interaction between extrinsic factors and intrinsic signal strength governs thymocyte development, but the mechanisms linking them remain elusive.
+We report that mechanistic target of rapamycin complex 1 (mTORC1) couples microenvironmental cues with metabolic programs to orchestrate the reciprocal development of two fundamentally distinct T cell lineages, the αβ and γδ T cells.
+Developing thymocytes dynamically engage metabolic programs including glycolysis and oxidative phosphorylation, as well as mTORC1 signaling …

 ## Getting Started